zino-hofmann/flavor-config-flutter/README.md

 # flavor_config

-An easy to use package for creating flavours for any environment.
+An easy to use package for creating flavors for any environment.

 ## Usage